 Idit specializes in pediatrics.
 She completed her residency at the Hadassah Ein Kerem Medical Center in Jerusalem.
 She also completed a sub-specialty in pediatric gastroenterology in Vancouver, Canada and has an additional specialty in medical administration from the Ministry of Health.
 Idit completed her medical internship (with honors) at the Soroka Medical Center in Beer Sheva

-Shmuel currently serves as the Head of Research at The National Economic Council of Prime Minister’s Office (NEC).
+Shmuel currently serves as Senior Deputy to Chief Economist, Israel Ministry of Finance.
+Previously he served as Head of Research, The National Economic Council, Prime Minister’s Office (NEC).
 The NEC is an advisory body to the Prime Minister and the Government that provides economic counsel and formulates socio-economic policies at the national level.
-Shmuel is responsible for integrating new methodologies and research processes and oversees the NEC research team.
-Previously he worked as a Senior Investigator at the Kohelet Forum and as an Analyst at the Rand Corporation based in the United States.
+Shmuel was responsible for integrating new methodologies and research processes and oversees the NEC research team.
+Prior to that, he worked as a Senior Investigator at the Kohelet Forum and as an Analyst at the Rand Corporation based in the United States.
 Shmuel’s studies have focused on policy issues pertaining to pension savings in Israel, exporting energy, security industries, macro-economic policies and methodologies for decision-making under conditions of uncertainty.
 Shmuel began his career in the public sector as a Senior Economist for the National Council for Economy and as an Economist in the Office of the Chief Accountant of the Ministry of Finance.

 For the past seven years, Husam has managed the Nazareth branch of the National Insurance Institute, where he is in charge of a team of 250 employees.